EchidnaTheG/todoappgo/README.md

 ## Roadmap
 Upcoming Feature: Persistent Local Storage
 Currently, tasks exist only in memory and are lost when the program exits.
-Planned enhancement:
+Upcoming Feature: Tasks in JSON-Struct format and with timestamps,priority levels, and groupings Planned enhancement:

 Store tasks in a local file (e.g., tasks.txt or JSON) so that your to-do list is saved between sessions.